Ahnfelt/typed-format/README.md

 ### Arrays

-If a type is defined exactly like the `List<T>` type mentioned earlier, modulo renaming of identifiers and constructor order, the following table may be used instead of the table in the previous section.
+If a type is defined exactly like the `List<T>` type mentioned earlier, modulo renaming of identifiers and constructor order, the following table MAY be used instead of the table in the previous section.
 The elements of the list is called `es`.

 | Condition | Encoding |
 |-----------|---------:|